 This is a difficult task and is almost impossible to carry out alone, especially in the midst of an addiction problem.

-Their experience in treating all manner of addiction problems gives them a distinct advantage when designing a treatment plan for you and this has been proven to give those struggling with addiction the optimum opportunity to make a full recovery.
+Their experience in treating all manner of addiction problems gives them a distinct advantage when designing a treatment plan for you, and this has been proven to give those struggling with addiction the optimum opportunity to make a full recovery.

-The success rates are substantial for those who attend private residential rehab to recover from their addiction problems, and regardless of whether you have a new addiction or have struggled for decades, the ability to recover is available to you, if you want it.
+The success rates are substantial for those who attend private residential rehab to recover from their addiction problems, and regardless of whether you have a new addiction or have struggled for decades, the ability to recover is available to you if you want it.